jpvanhal/siilo/docs/installation.rst

 Installation
 ============

-This part of the documentation covers the installation of Unistorage.
+This part of the documentation covers the installation of Silo.

 Supported platforms
 -------------------

-Unistorage has been tested against the following Python platforms.
+Silo has been tested against the following Python platforms.

 - cPython 2.6
 - cPython 2.7